5 tips for Getting Your Teen to Talk

 So, how can you create an environment where your teen feels comfortable opening up to you?
 Here are some strategies to help bridge the communication gap:

-2. Be Present and Attentive: When your teen does start talking, make sure you’re fully present.
-Put away distractions, make eye contact, and listen actively.
-This shows your teen that you genuinely care about what they have to say.
+• Be Present and Attentive: When your teen starts talking, give them your full attention.
+Make eye contact, listen without interrupting, and put away distractions.
+This shows them you truly care about what they have to say.

 Previous